TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

    - Fast Detect Window Size configuration
    - Fast Detect One Count configuration
    - Over Sample Rate (OSR) configuration
-     - When snoop mode is enabled: Used for over current
+     - When snoop mode is enabled: Used for overcurrent
-     - When snoop mode is disabled: Used for normal current and over current both
+     - When snoop mode is disabled: Used for normal current and overcurrent both
 \image html SDFM_debug_cfg_registers_view.png "PRU-ICSS SDFM register view"

 ## IEP Registers Configuration
 The Industrial Ethernet Peripheral (IEP) is critical for triggering normal current sampling.
-If IEP is not configured correctly, normal current tasks will fail to execute.
+If the IEP is not configured correctly, normal current tasks will fail to execute.

 To verify IEP configuration:
-1. Check if IEP is running by examining `IEP_COUNT_REG0/1` registers
+1. Check if the IEP is running by examining `IEP_COUNT_REG0/1` registers
 2. Verify counter increment by monitoring count values
 3. Review `IEP_CMP_CFG_REG` to ensure all compare events are properly configured for trigger mode
-4. Check `IEP_CMP_STATUS_REG` to verify corresponding compare events are setting status flags correctly
+4. Check `IEP_CMP_STATUS_REG` to verify that corresponding compare events are setting status flags correctly
 5. Validate that Compare Registers are configured with correct trigger point values
-> **Note:** Ensure you are entering the correct address for IEP register.
-Each ICSS instance has different address for the IEP register.
+> **Note:** Ensure you are entering the correct address for IEP registers.
+Each ICSS instance has a different address for the IEP registers.
 \image html SDFM_debug_IEP_registers_view1.png "PRU-ICSS IEP register view"
 \image html SDFM_debug_IEP_registers_view2.png "PRU-ICSS IEP CMP events register view"

 For detailed register descriptions, refer to section `6.4.14.9` PRU_IEP_IEP Registers in the AM243x TRM.

 ## Interrupt Controller Internal Signals Mapping
 If you experience missing PRU interrupts or incorrect IRQ mapping, verify the interrupt mapping between PRU and R5 in the SysConfig PRU INTC module.
 The Host channel number and PRU Event should match your configuration.

 For example, the %SDFM basic example uses: